vanderlaan/hello-world/README.md

 # hello-world
-Small world with the interner
+Small world with the internet